mmmorris1975/aws-runas/docs/iam_config.md

   Except for a narrow set of cases, it's usually safe to leave this setting at the default value of 1h.
 Valid values are between 15m and 12h, however setting this value above the default 1h requires the IAM role in AWS to be configured to allow the extended duration.
 Attempts to set a duration longer than the IAM role can support will cause aws-runas to fail with an error.
-One side effect of increasing this lifetime beyond 1h is that we have to request assume role credentials directly from AWS, using the IAM user credentials, instead of session token credentials.
-For roles requiring MFA, this means that the MFA code will need to be entered each time the assume role credentials expire, which is usually a shorter interval than using session token credentials to perform the assume role operation.
+One side effect of increasing this lifetime beyond 1h is that assume role credentials must be directly requested from AWS, using the IAM user credentials instead of session token credentials.
+  For roles requiring MFA, this means that the MFA code will need to be entered each time the assume role credentials expire, which is typically a shorter interval than using session token credentials to perform the assume role operation.

 ### Environment Variables
 Standard AWS SDK environment variables are supported by this program.
 (See [https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config#EnvConfig](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config#EnvConfig))
-Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable which will be explicitly unset before aws-runas executes the program supplied as an argument to aws-runas.
+Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable, which will be explicitly unset before aws-runas executes the program supplied as an argument to aws-runas.
 (It only affects the environment variable for the execution of aws-runas, the setting in the original environment is unaffected)  If your code relies on the value of that `AWS_PROFILE` environment variable, it will be reflected to the program under a new environment